Getting started at Nubank

 MegaDemo is a monthly review of everything that’s been shipped on the past 30 days.
 People show their cases in a light, laid-back presentation.
 It’s very fun and great to see what different squads are up to.
 A few days before the Mega Demo, there’s always a “teaser” on our Slack — which always happens to be very tacky 💜.
 I’ve been lucky enough to have a MegaDemo on my first week at Nubank.
 Catching up with what the whole company have been up to in the past month helped me a lot at situating myself — and also worked great as a conversation starter to getting to know more people.

-Once I joined, we have now a total of 17 designers here at Nubank.
+As I write, we have a total of 17 designers at Nubank.
 Since the beginning of the year the team has almost doubled and we now have designers dedicated to Product, Comms, Branding, Illustration and Research.

 What surprised me since my hiring process is how these different design strands bond as a single, strong team.
 The reason it works so well is that as much as we’re working on different projects and allocated in different squads, there’s a good part of our week dedicated to spending time together.

 Every Monday starts with a creative session lead by one of us.
 From presenting documentaries and artists that inspire you to showing tips on how to question quantitative data, Monday mornings are when we gather to learn more and discuss about topics that matters to people in our team.
 Starting off the week with these sessions feels energising and makes even Mondays seem way less daunting.